 - Learn how outpatient surgery centers provide transparent pricing at a fraction of typical cost, and shake up the market in the process

-- Know what it takes to transform into a next generation benefits firm
+- Learn the three steps to transform into a next-generation benefits firm

-- Move to performance-based compensation: How does it work?
+- Moving to performance-based compensation: How does it work?